Appdynamics/AppD-Cloud-Platform/README.md

 performant.
 A machine image (or immutable VM image) is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.

-As part of this project, a public immutable VM image for the HA platform is created consisting of a standardized installation of CentOS 7.8 along with a set of common tools (scripts, playbooks, JDK, etc.).
+As part of this project, Packer is used to create a public immutable VM image for the HA platform consisting of a standardized installation of CentOS 7.8 along with a set of common tools (scripts, playbooks, JDK, etc.).

-This VM image is maintained by AppDynamics with new images released monthly.
+This public VM image is maintained by AppDynamics with new images released monthly.
 However, all of the artifacts used to build the image are present in this project, so customers are free to customize and build their own VM image if desired.